coingaming/hub88-snr/README.md

   @spec create_users(server :: GenServer.server(), users :: [String.t()]) :: :ok

   @doc """
-  The same behavior from `POST /transaction/bet` docs.
+  The same behavior is from `POST /transaction/bet` docs.

   The `body` parameter is the "body" from the docs as a map with keys as atoms.
   The result is the "response" from the docs as a map with keys as atoms.